eawww/TungstenCarbide/game/rules/03-Gameplay.md

 #### Player Turn

-- Roll **1d6**, for a roll of 4 or higher, draw an **item card**.
 - You may also discard **6** tiles to draw an item card.
 - Roll **2d6**
   - Low number is the **draw number**
   - High number is the **play number**
 - Draw a number of hexagonal tiles equal to your **draw number**.
   - These can be taken from any stack and can be looked at immediately.
 Keep all of your tiles hidden, or don't if you want.
 Who cares?
+- Roll **1d6**.
+If the result is _lower_ than your **play number**, draw an **item card**.
 - _If there are no open paths from your origin space_, you're a bastard and stop it.
 Here's what's gonna happen:
   - Your opponents can bid tiles from their hand as an _offering of dirt_ to decide who gets to _command the great disruptor worm_.
 The great disruptor worm HATES closed loops:
-  - Whoever bids the most tiles uses one of their bid tiles to replace a tile of their choosing to open a continuous path to your origin space.
+  - Whoever bids the most tiles commands the disruptor worm to mess up your shit and uses one of their bid tiles to replace a tile of their choosing to open a continuous path to your origin space.
 They discard the rest to the bottom of whatever pile.
-  - If this is a two-player game, your opponent just chooses whether or not to replace one of your tiles.
+  - If this is a two-player game, your opponent just chooses whether or not to replace one of your tiles with one of theirs.
 - Place a number of tiles between 1 and your **play number**.
+You must play at least one tile each turn.
   - Each tile must continue a path from your origin space.
   - On any tile you play this turn, you may lay one item as either a **trap** or a **cache**.
-You may only do this once per turn
+    - You may only do this once per turn.
+- At the end of their turn, player returns their initiative token to the cup.

 ### Murdering Phase